hershk17/eventure-web-app/Product Backlog.md

 ### App User
 A general user that will make posts and join events.

-### Event Manager
-User who creates an event and updates the information i.e. time, location.

 ### App Moderator
 User who will be able to view all events and posts.
 This user will delete any posts that are inappropriate.
 This user is able to delete an account if it’s reported as scam, inappropriate, etc.